joaotavora/eglot/README.md

   connection name;
 - Pretty interactive mode-line section for live tracking of server communication;
-- Automatically restarts frequently crashing servers (like RLS);
+- Automatically restarts frequently crashing servers;
 - Slow-to-start servers start asynchronously in the background;
 - Server-initiated edits are confirmed with the user;
 - Diagnostics work out-of-the-box (no `flycheck.el` needed);